Skip to main content

 Heatmap - Gravity

-A color-coded map to visualize the accessibility of points (such as POI) from surrounding areas.
+The Heatmap - Gravity indicator produces a color-coded map to visualize the accessibility of points, such as POIs from surrounding areas.

 1. Explanation

-Unique to the gravity-based heatmap, customizable properties such as sensitivity, the impedance function and destination potential give you minute control over the method used and metadata taken into account while computing the accessibility value for an area.
-Influenced by these properties, the accessibility of a point can model complex real-world human behavior and is a powerful measure for transport and accessibility planning.
+Influenced by all these properties, the accessibility of a point can model complex real-world human behavior and is a powerful measure for transport and accessibility planning.

 info